The City of Mesa has three water reclamation plants:

 Northwest Water Reclamation Plant (NWWRP)Located in the northwest corner of Mesa, this state of the art reclamation facility has a treatment capacity of 18-million gallons per day.
 This facility has treatment that includes screening, grinding, sedimentation, organics removal, nutrient removal, filtration, clarification, and disinfection.
 The effluent from the NWWRP is discharged to two recharge sites and the Salt River, which also recharges the aquifer.
 In the near future it will also be used for freeway irrigation and at the Granite Reef Underground Storage Project for recharge purposes.

-Southeast Water Reclamation Plant (SEWRP)This plant is located north of Baseline Road and east of Recker within the Superstition Springs Golf Course.
-The SEWRP is also a state-of-the-art facility that has an 8-million gallon per day treatment capacity.
+Southeast Water Reclamation Plant (SEWRP)Located within the Superstition Springs Golf Course, the SEWRP is also a state-of-the-art facility that has an 8-million gallon per day treatment capacity.
 Treatment includes screening, grinding, sedimentation, organics removal, nutrient removal, filtration, clarification, and disinfection.
 The effluent from this plant is used for golf course landscape irrigation, pond replenishment, and agricultural irrigation.

 What is recharge?

-Water that is recharged is carried by pipes to acres of contained land.
-This allows percolation to occur.
+Water that is recharged is carried by pipes to acres of contained land allowing percolation to occur.
 The soil between the ground and the aquifer is one of mother nature's natural treatment processes, so the water undergoes additional treatment prior to entering the groundwater supply.
 Not all groundwater wells are used for drinking water; many are used for crop irrigation, golf course irrigation, and urban lakes.
 Recharge is an integral part of the Mesa's 100-year water supply requirement for continued development.
-The City must have enough water to provide to our residents for a 100-year period.
-In order to accomplish the 100-year requirement, we must have enough water stored underground, and a part of that storage is accomplished through recharge.